 Picture: Anette Henriksson, CEO, Locum

 The healthcare properties are located in Stockholm County from Norrtälje in the north and Södertälje and Handen in the south.
 Our portfolio includes two university hospitals, five emergency hospitals, and eight smaller hospitals.

 Picture: Map showing the location of Locum´s healthcare properties

 In cooperation with our clients we develop, build, and manage healthcare properties in order to offer the inhabitants of Region Stockholm attractive and sustainable care environments.
 With expertise, experience, and commitment, we lead the development of the best healthcare environments in Sweden through innovation and collaboration with other actors.

 Over a ten-year period, Locum will realise the biggest project portfolio ever in order to meet the county’s future care needs.
 Between 2011 and 2022, major development projects are carried out in the form of new constructions, additions, and renovations on behalf of Region Stockholm in close collaboration with the healthcare services.
 An exceptional task which is unique, challenging, and rewarding.

-Considering that it has been around 40 years since a new hospital was built in Stockholm, these big construction projects increase the expertise within our organisation and in the construction sector as a whole.
+Considering that it has been many years since a new hospital was built in Stockholm, these big construction projects increase the expertise within our organisation and in the construction sector as a whole.

 The buildings are designed to be sustainable from multiple perspectives.
 They are flexible and can be adapted to future care activities, and they are built to meet the most ambitious level of the Miljöbyggnad (Green building) certification system.
 In 2018, one of the new buildings at Södersjukhuset was named Green Building of the Year by Sweden Green Building Council.